tmgthb/Autonomous-Agents/README.md

 [TRANSDUCTION IS ALL YOU NEED FOR STRUCTURED DATA WORKFLOWS](http://arxiv.org/abs/2508.15610v1)

-- Agentics: introduces a modular framework for building agent-based systems capable of structured reasoning and compositional generalization over complex data, with all arxiv_paper_framework_2-components, where it redefines how agents interact with data through a declarative, type-driven approach grounded in logical transduction algebra.
+- Agentics: introduces a modular framework for building agent-based systems capable of structured reasoning and compositional generalization over complex data.
+Redefines how agents interact with data through a declarative, type-driven approach grounded in logical transduction algebra.
 - The framework leverages asynchronous and parallel LLM inference to support enterprise-scale structured data workflows, formalizing logical transduction as the transformation of a data object from one type to another based on target schema constraints.
 - Agentics demonstrates state-of-the-art performance and scalability across tasks like domain-specific multiple-choice question answering, semantic parsing for text-to-SQL, and automated prompt optimization by treating agents as stateless transducers operating over well-defined data types.